silverton-io/buz-docs/docs/under-the-hood/middleware/rate-limiter.md

 **🟢 Supported**

 The rate limiter middleware allows the operator to throttle incoming events from specific sources.
-It is not intended to be the sole mechanism by which Honeypot is protected from malicious activity, but it does help.
+It is not intended to be the sole mechanism by which Buz is protected from malicious activity, but it does help.

 :::danger Status Code